 Violinist Timothy Summers is a member of the first violin section of the Mahler Chamber Orchestra since 2009, and has performed on violin, viola, and occasionally mandolin with the orchestra at venues across the world.
-For fifteen years, he has been co-director of the Charlottesville Chamber Music Festival, which he also founded in 2000, and he is second violinist of the celebrated Orpheus String Quartet.
-Mr. Summers has recently appeared as a chamber musician in concert at the Wiener Festwochen, the Schumann Festival in Düsseldorf, at the Berlin Philharmonie, at Schloss Elmau in Germany, and at Ferrara Musica in Italy.
+For fifteen years, he has been co-director of the Charlottesville Chamber Music Festival, which he also founded in 2000, and he is second violinist of the Orpheus String Quartet.
+Mr. Summers has recently appeared as a chamber musician in concert at the Beethovenfest in Bonn, the Wiener Festwochen, the Schumann Festival in Düsseldorf, as well as at the Berlin Philharmonie, at Schloss Elmau in Germany, and at Ferrara Musica in Italy.
 He has performed as a chamber musician at festivals across the United States and Europe, including those in Aix-en-Provence, Lucerne, Trasimeno, Savonlinna, Bonn, Taos, Tanglewood, Banff, Sarasota, and Token Creek, Wisconsin.
 Mr. Summers has also performed extensively as an improviser with electronics and collaborated with the Sasha Waltz & Guests dance Company in Berlin, Ferrara, and Kolkata, India.
-He was also for several years a participant in the Emmanuel Music cycle of Bach Cantatas in Boston, led by the late Craig Smith.
+He performs regularly with the Bolivar Soloists, and was also for several years a participant in the Emmanuel Music cycle of Bach Cantatas in Boston, led by the late Craig Smith and John Harbison.

-Mr. Summers currently teaches violin on the faculty of the Universität der Künste (UdK) Berlin.
+Mr. Summers currently teaches violin and improvisation on the faculty of the Universität der Künste (UdK) Berlin, and has served on the violin faculty of the Folkwang Hochschule für Musik in Essen.
 He has also taught violin and chamber music at the Liceo in Barcelona, the Muskiene in San Sebastian, the Curs Internacional de Musica in Cervera, the Savonlinna Music Academy in Finland, the Orchesterzentrum in Dortmund, the Filarmonica Joven de Colombia, and the Britten-Pears Institute in Aldeburgh, England.

 He holds an A.B. from Harvard University in English and American Literature and an M.M. in violin Performance from the Juilliard School.
 Timothy Summers was a student of Ronald Copes and Robert Mann at the Juilliard School, Mark Rush at the University of Virginia, James Buswell at New England Conservatory, and Robert Levin at Harvard University.